kamtoeddy/ivo/README.md

 const userUpdate = await UserModel(user).update({
   lastSeen: new Date(),
   id: 2,
+  age: 34,
-  name: "Raymond Reddington",
+  fullName: "Raymond Reddington",
 });

+// age is ignored because it is not a valid property
-// id is ignored because it is readonly
+// fullName is ignored because it is dependent
-// name is ignored because it is dependent console.log(userUpdate); // { lastSeen: new Date(), updatedAt: new Date() }
+// id is ignored because it is readonly console.log(userUpdate); // { lastSeen: new Date(), updatedAt: new Date() }

 await db.update({ id: 1 }, userUpdate);